Updated: November 24, 2020

 The City of Jacksonville recognizes that the COVID-19 Pandemic and the restrictions on public gatherings and closure of non-essential places of employment have created a financial hardship on our Citizens.
 In response and with the support of HUD (US Dept of Housing & Urban Development), the City has established a COVID-19 Utility Assistance Program.
 To read the qualifications or to fill out the online form, click here.

 Some City recreation facilities will remain operational but will follow the Governor’s Order of limiting gatherings and strongly recommend the use of face coverings.
 More information on Jacksonville Recreation programs, operations, and events can be found on the Recreation website at JacksonvilleNC.gov/Recreation and the Recreation Facebook Page.
-In compliance with the Governor’s Order, face covering will be required in City facilities open to the public, and we do ask for voluntary compliance.
-There are exceptions to the face covering requirement.
+In compliance with the Governor’s Order, face coverings are required in City facilities open to the public, and we do ask for voluntary compliance.

 Increased frequency of bus sanitizing continues, and drivers have been provided masks, gloves and sanitizer goods for use.
 Seats directly behind the driver are blocked off to provide separation from the driver, and passengers are encouraged to maintain a 6ft buffer while on-board.
-In compliance with the Governor’s Order, face covering will be required in City facilities open to the public, and we do ask for voluntary compliance.
-There are exceptions to the face covering requirement.
+In compliance with the Governor’s Order, face coverings are required in City facilities open to the public, and we do ask for voluntary compliance.

 For other information and resources about COVID-19 in North Carolina, you can call the State COVID-19 helpline toll free at 1-866-462-3821, or dial 2-1-1 for free, confidential information 24/7 and to get connected with resources in the community.
 To receive alerts with the latest COVID-19 updates, text COVIDNC to 898211.

-While you stay home and practice social distancing to prevent the spread of COVID-19, there are other ways you can help make a difference.
+While you practice social distancing to prevent the spread of COVID-19, there are other ways you can help make a difference.

 Vendors and manufacturers can donate medical supplies and personal protective equipment to aid the state’s response.
 Send an email with your company’s information to VendorHelp.COVID19@dhhs.nc.gov.